-Blood behaves not unlike those spilled water droplets, and the speed at which the droplets travel when they strike a surface, known to analysts as a target, affects their shape.
+Blood behaves not unlike spilled water droplets, and the speed at which the droplets travel when they strike a surface — known to analysts as a target — affects their shape.
 This speed, combined with angle and surface characteristics, also determines how far blood droplets skip or bounce after meeting a barrier.

-One category of slow-moving blood, called "drips," occurs after, not during, an injury, and has a relatively large footprint of 0.16 inches (4 millimeters) or more.
-Drips can fall from a bleeding nose or wound, or a motionless, bloodied weapon or object.
+One pattern of slow-moving blood, called "drips," occurs after an injury, and has a relatively large footprint of 0.16 inches (4 millimeters) or more.
+Drips, which result from blood dripping onto blood, can fall from a bleeding nose or wound, or a motionless, bloodied weapon or object.
 A moving object produces what's known as a cast-off pattern.
 Other low-velocity patterns include blood pooling around a victim's body and impressions left by bloody objects.
-This latter phenomenon, called a transfer, sometimesretains the shape of the object that made it [source: Wonder].
+This latter phenomenon, called a transfer, sometimes retains the shape of the object that made it [source: Wonder].

 Drop size is only one aspect used in analyzing blood spatters.
 Next, we'll look at the shapes of spatters and how analysts use strings, trigonometric functions and computer programs to map out a blood-spattered crime scene.